beaprog/tt06-verilog-PWM/docs/info.md

 Explain how your project works

-We want to design Pluse width Modulation (PWM) with 50MHz input Frequency.
+We want to design Pulse width Modulation (PWM) with 50MHz input Frequency.

 ## How to test

-We check our design with the hlep of OpenROAD flow script (ORFS).
+We check our design with the help of OpenROAD flow script (ORFS).

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+default